dakotamm/research_blog/_posts/2023-07-11-summer-schedule.md

 **Some Broad Notes:**
-* I'd like to complete my PhD by Spring 2026.
+* I'd like to complete my PhD by Spring 2026 (or earlier!).
+During this time:
-  * I am goaling to hone data science skills via the CEE Data Science Option certificate (requires ~2 more classes).
+  * I want to hone data science skills via the CEE Data Science Option certificate (requires ~2 more classes).
+  * I want to improve public speaking and grow overall confidence in my work and ability.
+  * I want to become more proficient at coding and graphic design.
+  * **I hope to get some experience using LiveOcean and ROMS for future job opportunities.**
+  * **I hope to get experience scoping and potentially conducting meaningful fieldwork.**
+    * There may be opportunity to do this with WWU faculty in some capacity.
+    * Can we broach the idea of tagging along with King County again?
 * I'd like to do my General Exam in Spring 2024.
 * Concurrently, I'd like to aim for my first publication (Spring 2024).
-* I hope to get some experience using LiveOcean and ROMS for future job opportunities.
-* I hope to get experience scoping and potentially conducting meaningful fieldwork.
-  * There may be opportunity to do this with WWU faculty in some capacity.
-  * Can we broach the idea of tagging along with King County again?
-* I want to improve my public speaking and grow overall confidence in my work and ability.
-* I'm on the look out for opportunities to improve my coding for research + graphic design for presentations.
 * Potential conferences:
   * OSM 2024
   * PECS 2024

 ### This Summer

 **Big Picture:** I want to dig into the data and start understanding some trends, or perhaps lack thereof.
-There has been discussion regarding more advanced statistics to understand uncertainty; this is something that I'd like to let simmer while I begin digging in a little more (also, the UW Stats department doesn't resume consulting until Fall.
+There has been discussion regarding more advanced statistics to understand uncertainty; this is something that I'd like to let simmer while I begin digging in more.
+(Also, the UW Stats department doesn't resume consulting until Fall.
 It seems like an interesting idea to pursue at that point.)
 By the end of summer, I'd like to come up with a hypothesis that may form a dissertation chapter regarding trends in hypoxic volume in the Salish Sea.
-This may be something to do with differences in trends observed in various regions.
-Also, I will be working remote Monday, August 21, 2023 - Friday, September 15, 2023.
+This may be something to do with differences in trends observed in various regions. *I will be working remote Monday, August 21, 2023 - Friday, September 15, 2023.*

 #### Rest of July
 1. Data exploration - what can we see so far in DO data?
 Other state variables?
 What is the spatial variation?
+   * Plot trends in temperature, salinity, wind, upwelling, climate indicators, etc.
-2. Pull in KC Penn Cove data.
+3. Pull in KC Penn Cove data.
 Work with model evaluation in Penn Cove with Aurora (scoped July 24-August 18).
+4. Investigate and incorporate all available data (e.g., Colius, etc.).
-3. Continue to track uncertainties and think toward further analysis.
+5. Continue to track uncertainties and think toward further analysis.
+6. Literature review - especially Stramma et al. (2008) & (2010) (with Greg Johnson) to understand techniques in using cast data in larger ocean.
+7. Reach out to Susan Allen's new post-doc starting some work with observational data.

 #### August
+1. Continue to work with Aurora on Penn Cove deep dive.
-1. Hypothesis formation for Chapter 1/first paper.
+2. Hypothesis formation for Chapter 1/first paper.
-2. Pull in all available data (e.g. Colius, etc.).
+3. Continue to pull in all available data.
-3. **Learn how to run LO model?**
+4. **Learn how to run LO model?**
-4. KC update meeting.
+5. KC update meeting.
-5. Remote work on PDT Monday, 8/21 - Friday, 8/25.
+6. Remote work on PDT Monday, 8/21 - Friday, 8/25.
-6. Remote work from Europe Monday, 8/28 - Friday, September 15.
+7. Remote work from Europe Monday, 8/28 - Friday, September 15.
    * I won't be able to attend our regularly scheduled meetings - could meet at alternative times.
    * Prioritize independent work such as dataset incorporation/model learning?